-Until the introduction of the National Curriculum in 1988, religious education was the only subject that schools in England and Wales were required to teach.
-This requirement dates back to the 1870 Elementary Education Act which stipulated that 'No religious catechism or religious formulary which is distinctive of any particular denomination shall be taught in the school' (Section 14).
-At that time, the assumption was that the education would be Christian (hence 'denomination' rather than 'religion') but thus began the long tradition in England that religious education was not to be a nurturing in the state religion (Barnes et al. 2012).

-This contrasts with the situation in most countries where state schools often promote the official or majority state religion, though there are countries, notably France, Turkey and the USA, where no religious education takes place in state schools.
+It is widely known that until the introduction of the National Curriculum in 1988, religious education was the only subject that schools in England and Wales were required to teach.
+Less well known is that this requirement dates back to the 1870 Elementary Education Act.
+Furthermore, this Act stipulated that 'No religious catechism or religious formulary which is distinctive of any particular denomination shall be taught in the school' (Section 14).
+At the time, the presumption was that the education would be Christian (hence 'denomination' rather than 'religion') but thus began the long tradition. distinctive to England, that religious education was not to be a nurturing in the state religion (Barnes et al. 2012).
+This contrasts with the situation that obtains in most countries where state schools promulgate the official or majority state religion, though there are countries, notably France, Turkey and the USA, where no religious education takes place in state schools.
 Also included in the 1870 Act was the right, which persists to this day, of parents to remove their children from religious instruction (as the subject was then called).

-The legal situation concerning religious education and such things as collective worship in schools is quite complicated and fast moving; there are important differences among the four UK nations and among the various types of school.
+The legal situation concerning religious education and associated matters (e.g. collective worship) in schools is quite complicated and fast moving and there are important differences among the four UK nations and among the various types of school.
 In particular, the law does now allow for certain state schools with a religious character to favour one religion over others.
 Nevertheless, the key features of a religious education in state schools - that it is a core part of the curriculum, has provision for student withdrawal, must be part of a broad and balanced curriculum and must have regard to community cohesion - means that the position of religious education in UK schools is often held to be a much healthier one than in many other countries.
 This is despite quite frequent calls that religious education be either abolished or made optional, perhaps to be replaced by lessons in philosophy, in citizenship or in personal, social and health education.